letmaik/vscode-git-tree-compare/README.md

 # Git Tree Compare

-This [Visual Studio Code](https://code.visualstudio.com/) extension helps you compare your working tree against a branch or tag in a natural **folder tree structure**.
+This [Visual Studio Code](https://code.visualstudio.com/) extension helps you compare your working tree against a branch, tag, or commit in a natural **folder tree structure**.

 It is perfect for keeping an eye on what your pull request will look like, a **pull request preview** one could say.
 You don't have to leave your editor at all anymore!